Safeguarding and Pre Employment Vetting Information

 Everyone who works within the trust and comes into contact with children and their families has a role to play in safeguarding children.
 We are committed to working with other agencies to ensure adequate arrangements are in place across the trust to identify, assess and support those children who are suffering, or likely to suffer from harm.
-We follow guidance published in ‘Keeping Children Safe in Education’ (updated in September 2018).
+We follow guidance published in ‘Keeping Children Safe in Education’ (updated in September 2021).

+Candidates should be aware that all posts within the trust have a responsibility towards child protection and safeguarding the welfare of young people.
 Working with children and young people is a position of trust and brings with it responsibilities that reflect in the expectations we have of staff outside the workplace.
 As an employee, you will be expected to role model behaviours and maintain a level of professionalism, inside and outside the workplace.
 We believe working with children and young people is a privilege and are dedicated to ensuring that our students feel safe and secure in their learning environment.

 - We only accept completed application forms; please complete all sections of the application form.

-- We will ask your referees if you are suitable to work with young people, even if your current role is not working with children or young people.
+- Wherever possible we will request references prior to interview and we will ask for information relating to disciplinary and capability issues and if you are suitable to work with young people, even if your current role is not working with children or young people.

 Any offer of employment will be subject to the following:

 - Evidence of identity and eligibility to work in the UK

 - An enhanced Disclosure and Barring Service (DBS) check, which will include a check to see if a candidate is barred from working with children and young people.

 - Online checks (social media and adverse international media)

 - A minimum of two written references